 Artificial turf is designed to be tough.
 In fact, it’s much stronger than natural grass, but accidents can still happen.
 Someone may drive over your lawn, or maybe the kids decide to dig a hole to China.
 Whatever the case may be, you don’t have to worry.
 This is the great advantage of artificial grass.
 If a section becomes damaged, all you have to do is remove it, and replace it with a new one.
 For this reason, most homeowners keep a few spare patches in their garage in case of accidental damage.

 The average artificial lawn can last between fifteen and twenty-five years with the right maintenance.
 And, without the costs of weeding, fertilizing, seeding, and everything else that comes along with lawn maintenance, they end up paying for themselves in the long-term.
-Connect with our residential turf installation experts today to discuss the exciting options you’ll have when you upgrade to artificial turf.
+Whether you’re looking for a professional installation or DIY turf, connect with our turf installation experts today to discuss the exciting options you’ll have when you upgrade to artificial turf.